dante0026/jitsi-meet-electron/README.md

 A warning will show up mentioning the app is unsigned upon first install.
 This is expected.

-### macOS

-On macOS Catalina a warning will be displayed on first install.
-The app won't open unless "open" is pressed.
-This dialog is only shown once.

 ### GNU/Linux

-If after downloading it, you can't execute the file directly, try running `chmod u+x ./jitsi-meet-x86_64.AppImage`
+If you can't execute the file directly, try running `chmod u+x ./jitsi-meet-x86_64`

 <details><summary>NOTE for old GNU/Linux distributions</summary>